College Home > Non-Degree Admissions

 Non-degree students may take no more than twelve credits of graduate study at Lehigh.
 Any transcript or other record from the University will clearly indicate the student status as non-degree.
 Non-degree students are not permitted to audit courses.

 Non-degree students may seek admission to a degree program at any time.
 Students should consult the department they wish to join for instructions on how to begin the process.
 Non-degree students who seek admission to a degree program must meet all regular admissions criteria, complete all regular procedures, and present all documents normally required of degree-seeking applicants to that program.
 Courses taken by a non-degree student who later enters a degree program will count towards the completion of the program to the extent that they fall within the normal requirements of the program and to the extent that the student's performance in the course(s) is acceptable for degree program purposes.
 Any course which is counted towards the completion of a degree must be completed within the established time limits for that degree, whether taken initially as a degree or non-degree course.

-You may bring the application, transcript (or official letter of good standing), and registration form to the College Office of Graduate Studies, 310 Packard Lab, between 8:15 AM and 4:45 PM up until one week before the start of classes each semester.
+Non-degree applications are accepted up until one week before the start of classes each semester.
 Note that this means the first day of classes for all classes offered in the College and not the particular one in which you would like to register.
 For summer session courses, the deadline will be the first day on which the class is offered.